 Tibbetts Creek is a small waterway, located just to the west of the Issaquah Creek, with a length of around 4.3 miles.
 Its headwaters are on Squak Mountain, and it flows north, cutting through Issaquah and into Lake Sammamish.
 Tibbetts Creek has suffered through its recent history, damaged by manmade rubble for many years.
 In 2002, more than 10,000 cubic yards of mine tailings were excavated.
 The debris had been dumped into a gully beside Tibbetts Creek, and prior to its removal, heavy rains would wash large quantities of the tailings into the water.
 This was a major road block, as it reduced salmon and trout migration and caused downstream flooding.
 However, 1,800 feet of stream channel has been restored by Rowley Enterprises, complete with standing snags and strategically placed logs, now holding the honor of currently being some of the best salmon habitat on Tibbetts Creek.

-Trout Unlimited is currently focused on two projects related to Tibbetts Creek; the Tibbetts Sediment Pond and Riparian Restoration.
+Trout Unlimited is currently focused on three projects related to Tibbetts Creek; the Tibbetts Sediment Pond, Riparian Restoration in the Lake Sammamish State Park, and an new project "Tibbetts Anothology Open Space".

 Tibbets Sediment Pond